vmyrgiotis/vmyrgiotis/README.md

 <img src="https://github.com/vmyrgiotis/DALEC_Grass/blob/master/dalec_grass.gif" height="400px" width="500px">

 DALEC-Grass is a simple process-based model that simulates carbon (C) dynamics in temperate grassland ecosystems using 5 C pools: leaf, stem, roots, litter and soil organic C. C is assimilated into biomass via photosynthesis and allocated to the 5 C pools directly (biomass) or indirectly (soil).
 Vegetation removals can occur due to grazing or cutting.
 When grazing occurs the model quantifies how much of the grazed biomass-C returns to the soil as manure, is emitted a CO2 and CH4 and how much is stored in animal body.
 [DALEC-Grass](https://github.com/vmyrgiotis/DALEC_Grass) is written in fortran and can be compiled into a shared object for use in python.
+DALEC-Grass belongs to the DALEC (Data Assimilation Linked Ecosystem Carbon) family of models developed and maintained by the [Global Change Ecology Lab](https://github.com/GCEL) of the University of Edinburgh (UK).

 </details>